 What Is Photo ID Verification?

 Identity verification is a practice of ensuring that someone is who they say they are.
-This practice is enforced to guarantee that users are legitimate and that someone else is not abusing a person’s identity or creating false identities.
+This practice guarantees that users are legitimate and that someone else is not abusing a person’s identity or creating false identities.
 Photo ID verification is a form of identity verification that identifies a person by comparing their actual appearance to an official ID photo.

 In this article, you will learn: